NBA Street Vol. 2: Game modes

 There are four modes in the game.

 Pick Up Game - In this mode, players are able to play against the computer, or another user.
 They can also choose to turn the shot clock off.

 NBA Challenge - In this mode players have to play against a series assigned teams in various regional courts.
 In NBA Challenge, players are able to unlock NBA Legends as well as courts, and reward points.

 Be a Legend - This is the main mode in the game.
 In this mode, players create a baller, create a team and try to succeed by going from being a nobody to becoming the Street Legend champ.
 In order to do that, they have to gain a reputation by playing pick up games that are assigned on the map, which will lead to tournaments against street legends.
 The higher a player's reputation goes, the more competition they get.
 Also in this mode, players get to unlock the street legend characters, courts, jerseys, trick moves and their own created player.
 They will also earn a nickname based on their skills.

 Street School - This mode teaches players how to play the game.
-The mentor is street legend, Stretch, who will teach 26 lessons.
+The mentor is street ball legend Stretch Monroe, who will teach 26 lessons.

-Soundtrack

-The game has a soundtrack consisting of mainly hip-hop songs, such as: